Poland in the Eurovision Song Contest 2022: Final

 The final took place on 19 February 2022.
-Ten entries competed in the national final, with "River" performed by Krystian Ochman emerging victorious.
-The winner was determined over two rounds of voting: the first round selected the top three songs and the second round selected the winner.
-Results during both rounds were determined by a 50/50 combination of votes from a five-member professional jury and a public vote.
-Each juror distributed 100 points among all entries competing in the both rounds with the sum of all jury scores being converted into percentages, while viewers were able to cast a single vote via SMS.
-An average of the percentages of the jury and televotes for the songs was presented during both rounds of the voting.
-In the event of a tie, the tie was decided in favour of the jury.
-The jury that voted during the show consisted of Halina Frąckowiak, Krystian Kruczkowski, Marcin Kusy, Szymon Orłowski and Marek Sierocki.
+Ten songs competed in one show where the winner was determined over two rounds of voting.
+In both rounds, each juror distributed 100 points among all entries competing in the both rounds with the sum of all jury scores being converted into percentages, while viewers were able to cast a single vote via SMS.
+In the event of a tie, the tie would be decided in favour of the jury.
+Following the voting in the first round, the percentages of the non-qualified were revealed and the top three acts progressed to the second round, in which the winner, "River" performed by Krystian Ochman, was selected.
 The jury voting was won by Daria, while the televote was won by Krystian Ochman.
+The jury that voted during the show consisted of Halina Frąckowiak, Krystian Kruczkowski, Marcin Kusy, Szymon Orłowski and Marek Sierocki, all of whom were members of the selection jury.